Organic fertilizer: Animal sources

 Animal sourced materials include both animal manures and residues from the slaughter of animals.

 Manures are derived from milk-producing dairy animals, egg-producing poultry, and animals raised for meat and hide production, or sport and recreation.
 Manure is an abundant resource with estimations for cattle manure in the US alone reaching two billion tons annually, and one hen has the potential to produce a cubic foot of manure every six months.
 By adding manure to crops it adds nitrogen, potassium, phosphorus, sulfur, magnesium and calcium.
 While also increasing soil stability by increasing organic material, increasing water infiltration, it can add bacteria diversity and over time reduce the impacts of soil erosion.

 However, there is organic manure and non-organic manure.
 In order for manure to be considered organic it must come from organic livestock or certified organic growers.
 If organic manure is not available, they are permitted to use non-organic manure as long as the animals have room to roam, are not kept in the dark, and growers abstain from using genetically modified feeds.

 Fresh manure, right from the stall, can cause issues because it can be too high in ammonia, or contain bacteria from the animal’s gut.
 This can have an adverse effect on plants as the ammonia can burn the roots and microbes from the animal’s gut can harm the microorganisms in the soil, killing them, or contaminate produce, such as E. coli and salmonella.
 There is also a risk of introducing weeds, as seeds can pass through the gut of an animal relatively unharmed, or there can be seeds in the bedding of the livestock, which is often mixed in with the manure.
 Therefore, manure is required to be composted which will ideally kill any seeds or pathogens and reduce the ammonia content.

-Chicken litter, which consists of chicken manure and bedding, is an organic fertilizer that has been proposed to be superior for conditioning soil for harvest than synthetic fertilizers.
+Chicken litter, which consists of chicken manure and bedding, is an organic fertilizer that has been proposed to be superior for conditioning soil for harvest to synthetic fertilizers.
 It contains similar minerals to other manures, while also having trace amounts of copper, zinc, magnesium, boron, and chloride.
 Depending on the type of chicken litter obtained, it may contain bird remains.
 This type of chicken litter should not be spread on crops, and can pose a risk to grazing livestock due to botulism, a disease caused by bacteria within decaying birds.